Matthew Halsall: Gondwana Records

 Gondwana Records is an independent record label based in Manchester, UK.
-The label was founded in 2008 by Halsall and has released music by artists including GoGo Penguin, Jasmine Myra and Portico Quartet.
+The label was founded in 2008 by Halsall and has released music by artists including Hania Rani, GoGo Penguin, Jasmine Myra, Caoilfhionn Rose and Portico Quartet.

 Music style

 Halsall's music is inspired by the spiritual jazz of Alice Coltrane, Pharoah Sanders and Miles Davis, with trip hop influences following in the footsteps of The Cinematic Orchestra.